davidterranova-designer/MemoryAssistant/README.md

 - Uses local + cloud AI models to assist with recall
 - Built with real users in mind — not just tech demos

+## Interaction

+MemoryAssistant is designed for non-traditional input — a custom physical interface tailored for accessibility and clarity.
+Current development uses a modular control deck for prototyping.

 ## Tech Stack
 Python · SQLite · Flask · Ollama · OpenAI · Stream Deck · OCR